Structural Characterisations of (n-1,n)-Trees: Introduction

-Later, in 2002, Faridi~\cite{faridi2002facet} introduced the notion of simplicial trees as a generalisation of graph-theoretic trees to simplicial complexes (not necessarily pure $n$-simplicial complexes), focusing mainly on their associated facet ideals and algebraic properties, such as sequential Cohen–Macaulayness.
-Algorithms for detecting these simplicial tree structures were developed in~\cite{caboara2007simplicial}.
-However, these approaches focus largely on algebraic and general structural aspects, without exploring classical graph-theoretic characterisations of trees, such as conditions involving the number of vertices and edges or the existence of unique paths between vertices.

-In this work, we develop and extend Dewdney’s ideas by restricting to pure $n$-dimensional simplicial complexes, and systematically study properties such as acyclicity and connectivity, in order to generalise key graph-theoretic tree results to this setting.
-The main contributions of this work are as follows: \begin{itemize} \item We introduce a notion of pure $n$-simplicial trees based on restricted versions of the $(m,n)$-paths and $(m,n)$-circuits introduced by Dewdney~\cite{dewdney1974higher}.

-\item We generalise the classical result~\cite{west2001introduction}: ``A connected graph $G$ is a tree if and only if there exists a unique path between any pair of vertices,'' to the setting of pure $n$-simplicial trees.

-\item We establish an equivalence between pure $n$-simplicial trees and $(n-1,n)$-trees, which leads to an improved bound for $k$ in Theorem~\ref{1.1}.

-\item We disprove Conjecture~\ref{C1} and Conjecture~\ref{C2} for the case $m = n - 1$ by constructing counterexamples.
-We then propose and prove a refined version of the conjecture with some additional conditions. \end{itemize}
+In this work, we disprove both conjectures by constructing explicit counterexamples.
+We further identify additional conditions under which suitably refined versions of these conjectures do hold in the case of $(n-1,n)$-trees.
+As a consequence, we obtain a higher-dimensional analogue of the classical graph-theoretic result that an acyclic graph with $p$ vertices and $p-1$ edges is a tree, thereby completing the collection of classical structural characterisations in the setting of $(n-1,n)$-trees.

 The structure of the paper is as follows.
 In Section~\ref{Preliminaries}, we present preliminary definitions and notations that will be used throughout the paper.
-In Section~\ref{Connectivity}, we introduce the notion of a reduced simplicial path in simplicial complexes, followed by a discussion of different types of reduced simplicial paths and the definition of connected simplicial complexes.
-We define simplicial cycles and study their characteristics in Section~\ref{Simplicial cycles}.
-In Section~\ref{Simplicial trees}, we define simplicial trees and study their characteristics, which form the core of this article.
-Section~\ref{conclusions} concludes the paper with a summary of results and the formulation of a new conjecture.
+Section~\ref{Connectivity} revisits Dewdney’s notions of paths, circuits, and connectivity in pure simplicial complexes, introduces reduced simplicial paths and Dewdney cycles, and develops connectivity and acyclicity notions that together recover path uniqueness and enable a tree characterisation analogous to the graph-theoretic setting.
+In Section~\ref{Simplicial trees}, we study the characterisations of $(n-1,n)$-trees.